Depth perception: Defocus blur

-Selective image blurring is very commonly used in photographic and video for establishing the impression of depth.
+Selective image blurring is very commonly used in photography and video to establish the impression of depth.
 This can act as a monocular cue even when all other cues are removed.
-It may contribute to the depth perception in natural retinal images, because the depth of focus of the human eye is limited.
+It may contribute to depth perception in natural retinal images, because the depth of focus of the human eye is limited.
 In addition, there are several depth estimation algorithms based on defocus and blurring.
 Some jumping spiders are known to use image defocus to judge depth.

 Elevation

 When an object is visible relative to the horizon, humans tend to perceive objects which are closer to the horizon as being farther away from them, and objects which are farther from the horizon as being closer to them.
-In addition, if an object moves from a position close the horizon to a position higher or lower than the horizon, it will appear to move closer to the viewer.
+In addition, if an object moves from a position close to the horizon to a position higher or lower than the horizon, it will appear to move closer to the viewer.

+Ocular parallax

+Ocular parallax is a perceptual effect where the rotation of the eye causes perspective-dependent image shifts.
+This happens because the optical center and the rotation center of the eye are not the same.
+Ocular parallax does not require head movement.
+It is separate and distinct from motion parallax.